Skip to Content

 • Select Create new resource set.

-• User: All QueryPie users
+• User: Select all QueryPie users

-• Group: All QueryPie groups
+• Group: Select all QueryPie user groups

 • Application: Limited to the QueryPie app